-For example, if you’re moving from real estate into SaaS, you’ll need to familiarize yourself with the overall business model.
+For example, if you’re moving from real estate into SaaS, you’ll need to familiarize yourself with the overall business model and product knowledge.
 More importantly, you must demonstrate an understanding of the key metrics that matter to these organizations (net MRR, churn rate, CAC etc.)

 Some employers use applicant tracking systems (ATS) to filter applicants.
 It scans your resume to identify keywords and determine your level of experience.
 Use the right language to overcome this hurdle.

-Include applicable keywords in relation to the job you’re applying to (you can find these in the job posting), include numeric achievements in your bullet points and highlight impressive metrics.
+Include applicable keywords in relation to the job you’re applying to (you can find these in the job posting), include numeric achievements in your bullet points, highlight impressive metrics and feature examples of problem solving.
 Also, make sure you upload the specific file type the job posting asks for.

 How did you get into sales?
 Where and who did you learn from?
-Including details on where you developed your sales skills will show recruiters you’re keen to continue learning.
+Include details on where you developed your sales skills in an education section and an experience section to show recruiters you’re keen to continue learning.

 These are some common learning sources that sales managers value:

-Sales managers look for reps who are coachable.
-Demonstrating an openness to learn will show them you’re easy to work with, will get up to speed with their processes quickly, and it will make up for any lack of sales skills or experience.
+Experienced sales managers look for reps who are coachable.
+Demonstrating an openness to learn will show them you’re easy to work with and will get up to speed with their processes quickly, plus it will make up for any lack of sales skills or experience.